containerum/containerum/README.md

 helm install containerum/containerum —-set tags.monitoring=true
 ```

-If you already have Prometheus in your cluster and want to use it to display node utilization in Containerum Platform, install Containerum Platform with the parameters below.
-Containerum Platform is compatible with Prometheus `6.7.4` from the official Helm repository.
+If you already have Prometheus in your cluster and want to use it to display node utilization in Containerum Web UI, install Containerum with the parameters below.
+Containerum is compatible with Prometheus `6.7.4` from the official Helm repository.

 ```
 helm repo add containerum https://charts.containerum.io